 Maybe, but let’s grab another conjuration spell, Arms of Hadar, or Sword Burst, or Poison Spray… OK, the Arms and Swords are described as ethereal and the poison is a cloud, not a liquid, so still kind of ephemeral.

 How about Conjure Barrage?
 The barrage disappears after the spells instantaneous effect goes off.
 It’s still kind of ephemeral though, like Unseen Servant, Mage Hand, Mordenkainen’s Faithful Hound or Magnificent Mansion… All items purely created from magic energy that goes back to being just energy when the spell is done.

 But, but, but!
 What about the conjure creature spells, like Find Steed, or Find Familiar?
 These are creatures that are fully formed of real matter and they stick around until the die or are banished.

-Just like food and water...
-So, if I'm DM and a player said they wanted to cast Acid Splash and store it in a vial, I'd let it work.
+Just like food and water… So, if I’m DM and a player said they wanted to cast Acid Splash and store it in a vial, I’d let it work, after all it’s just a vial of acid.
+But I’d have a damn good time with the difficulties of it.
 If they wanted to cast Acid Splash in the normal way and have it fly across a room and soak a target in acid, well I guess I guess the acid is pretty much all off the area and not going to be re-used.